depeche-io/oh-my-kubernetes/posts/day2.md

 So practically, you have 2 options:
 * either can't start a new Pod in parallel (so the old version is stopped before the new version started) - so you'll see downtime.
 Check [Deployment.spec.strategy](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#strategy)
-* or you need to make your Pods (with possibly different version at the same time) work in parallel
+* or you need to make your Pods (with possibly different versions at the same time) work in parallel

-_Note: You can check native Kubernetes mechanism called [Leases](https://kubernetes.io/docs/concepts/architecture/leases/) which serve as a kind of lock guaranteeing that only on Pod at a time can hold it._
+_Note: You can check native Kubernetes mechanism called [Leases](https://kubernetes.io/docs/concepts/architecture/leases/) which serve as a kind of a lock guaranteeing that only on Pod at a time can hold it._

 [Back](../)